 Learning to summarize a story is a skill students will use throughout their life.
 Starting with the Beginning, Middle, and End, students will learn to identify important scenes in stories in a way that creates an easy to understand summary.
-In this activity, students will create a 3 cell storyboard that summarizes the beginning, middle, and end of The Frog Prince.
+In this activity, students will create a storyboard that summarizes the beginning, middle, and end of Mufaro’s Beautiful Daughters.
+Teachers may choose to have students include two cells for each, or differentiate by only including one.

 (These instructions are completely customizable.
 After clicking "Use This Assignment With My Students", update the instructions on the Edit Tab of the assignment.)

-Objective: Create a visual summary of The Frog Prince
+Objective: Create a visual summary of Mufaro’s Beautiful Daughters.

 Grade Level 2-3